avian2/jsonmerge/README.rst

    if no strategy configuration is needed.

 ``strategies``
-   a dictionary mapping strategy names to instances of Strategy classes.
+   A dictionary mapping strategy names to instances of Strategy classes.
 These will be combined with the built-in strategies (overriding them with the instances having the same name).

 ``objclass_def``
-   the name of a supported dictionary-like class to use hold JSON data by default in the merged result.
+   The name of a supported dictionary-like class to hold JSON data by default in the merged result.
 The name must match a built-in name or one provided in the ``objclass_menu`` parameter.
-   Built-in names include *OrderedDict*, which will cause the ``collections.OrderedDict`` class to be used, and *default*, which will use the configured default class.
-If the *default* name has not been overridden by the ``objclass_menu`` parameter, the default JSON object container will be a vanilla ``dict``.

 ``objclass_menu``
-   a dictionary providing possible classes to use as JSON object containers.
-The keys are names that can be used as values for the *objectMerge* strategy's *objClass* option (in addition to the built-in *OrderedDict* and *default*).
-Each value is a function or class that produces an instance of the JSON object container; it must support an optional dictionary-like object as a parameter which initializes its contents.
+   A dictionary providing additional classes to use as JSON object containers.
+The keys are names that can be used as values for the *objectMerge* strategy's *objClass* option or the ``objclass_def`` argument.
+Each value is a function or class that produces an instance of the JSON object container.
+It must support an optional dictionary-like object as a parameter which initializes its contents.

 Limitations
 -----------